cl-plus-ssl/cl-plus-ssl/README.md

 ### Windows

-<https://wiki.openssl.org/index.php/Binaries> lists several soruces of binary distributions.
+<https://wiki.openssl.org/index.php/Binaries> lists several sources of binary distributions.
 For example, <http://www.slproweb.com/products/Win32OpenSSL.html> (slproweb.com is a 3rd party; if you have questions about the OpenSSL installer they provide, please ask in the mailing list specified on the linked page).

 If you chose to install the DLLs into the OpenSSL installation's "bin" directory (recommended), then be sure to add the bin directory to your PATH environment variable and restart your session. e.g. "C:\Program Files\OpenSSL-Win64\bin"